The Bankrate promise

 Other ways to buy earthquake insurance

-The price of earthquake insurance is different for every homeowner.
-When calculating earthquake insurance costs, there are a few factors to consider.
-Your earthquake insurance premium is largely dependent on the following factors:
+The price of earthquake insurance may be different for every homeowner.
+When calculating earthquake insurance costs, there are a few factors you might want to consider.
+Your earthquake insurance premium may be dependent on the following factors:

 - The age of your home